 5. Freeze leftover vegetables for future meals

-In conclusion, growing your own vegetables can be both fun and rewarding.
+To wrap up, growing your own vegetables can be both fun and rewarding.
 By following these tips and tricks, you can create a successful vegetable garden that provides fresh and healthy produce throughout the year.